sajad2025/mpc/README.md

 ## Overview

-This repository contains examples and implementations of Model Predictive Control using Acados and CasADi, with a focus on path planning for autonomous vehicles.
+This repository contains implementations of Model Predictive Control using Acados and CasADi, for kinematic car model.

 ## Project Structure